Nikkinoodl/FVM-Demo/README.md

 ![Refine-1](https://github.com/user-attachments/assets/d8044139-82d0-44c2-958c-b219894d8de8)

-Each time you click [Refine], the grid will become more granular.
-You can repeat the [Refine] operation as many times as you like, but to start I'd recommend making the grid like the example below.
-When you are satisfied with the grid, you must click [Finalize].
+Each time you click **[Refine]**, the grid will be redrawn and will appear more granular.
+You can repeat the **[Refine]** operation as many times as you like, but to start I'd recommend making the grid like the example below.

+When you are satisfied with the grid, you must click **[Finalize]**.
 This performs some pre-processing of the grid geometry and prepares for the CFD calculations.
+Once the grid is finalized, you can proceed with CFD calculations.

-Once the grid is finalized, you must click the [Reset] button if you want to re-start the build, otherwise you can re-start the grid at anytime by clicking on [Build].
+Once the grid is finalized it can be only re-started by clicking on the **[Reset]** button, other wise, otherwise you can re-start the grid at anytime by clicking on **[Build]**.

 ![Refine-3](https://github.com/user-attachments/assets/9f5c97d2-3271-4b35-b9be-400433f77b89)

 ## Starting the CFD Simulation

-When the finalization process is finished, hit the [CFD] button and a new screen will open:
+When the finalization process is finished, hit the **[CFD]** button and a new screen will open:

 ![CFD-1](https://github.com/user-attachments/assets/821db714-ce8c-45f0-a19a-aa0a8e3722d4)

 You are now ready to perform some computational fluid dynamics.
-First click the [Precalc] button: this does some further preprocessing which makes the subsequent calculations much faster.
-For a first run, I recommend keeping the parameters in the boxes unchanged, except for Calc Time.
-I would suggest setting this to, say, 0.1s and performing a trial run.
+Before you doing anything else, click the **[Precalc]** button.
+This does some preprocessing which makes the subsequent calculations much faster.

+For a first run, I recommend keeping the parameters in the boxes unchanged, except for **Calc Time**.
+If you have kept all the default values unchanged and the grid is the same granularity as shown, you should be able to get the soution to converge.
+However, I thinl it is always a good idea to do a trial run first and for this I would suggest setting **Calc Time** to, say, 0.1s.
 The program execution time should be fast (in the order of a few milliseconds).

-To perform a calculation simply click the [Run] button.
+To perform a calculation simply click the **[Run]** button.

 ![CFD-2](https://github.com/user-attachments/assets/39c671a8-7ec0-4e17-97b1-73d2c12970e6)